-While the Mid-Century Modernism of 1960s design has since given way to Neomodern, new classical trends, some classics never die.
+While the Mid-Century Modernism of 1960s design has since given way to Neomodern and other new trends, some classics never die.

 February 16th, 2018